 Hereditary Breast Cancer Quality Improvement Pilot Project

-The Family Medicine Education Consortium (FMEC) is partnering with the National Association of Chronic Disease Directors on a cancer prevention and early detection quality improvement (QI) pilot project funded by the Centers for Disease Control and Prevention (CDC).
-Our geographic area works with over 200 family medicine residency training programs and 60 medical schools in the northeast region of the United States.
+From 2023-2024, the Family Medicine Education Consortium (FMEC) partnered with the National Association of Chronic Disease Directors on a cancer prevention and early detection quality improvement (QI) pilot project funded by the Centers for Disease Control and Prevention (CDC).

 The FMEC is pleased to share the Executive Summary for the completed Hereditary Breast Cancer QI Pilot Project.
 Approximately 211 physicians (158 residents, 53 faculty) and 52 other clinical staff are estimated to have been impacted by the project.
 A subset of forty-eight family physicians and residents from the participating Family Medicine Residency Programs (FMRPs) completed the project for 20 Prescribed CME and 20 Performance Improvement credits (12 family physician faculty and 36 residents).